astrivant/polyad/docs/deployment/operator.md

 For a recurrence `x[t+1] = F(x[t], input[t])`, a fixed point satisfies `F(x*, input*) = x*`.
 Existence does not imply convergence.
 A contraction provides convergence; a linear autonomous recurrence converges to zero when its matrix has spectral radius below one.
 Stream stability instead depends on arrival/service rates, queues, and feedback gain.
 These mathematical properties are application contracts, not conclusions the operator can draw from connectivity alone.

 Useful temporal properties include “a stopped boundary never admits new work,” “an admitted request eventually receives service,” and “ownership is released only after cleanup.”
 Readiness may become false again; completion is a terminal observation for a particular execution.
-Daemon scheduling therefore needs reservations and fairness, not an artificial infinite duration fed into shortest-remaining-work scheduling.
+Daemon scheduling uses reservations and fairness to govern continuing work.

 ## API and Python abstractions